-Yes, there’s services you can use to get rid of them, there’s people on Fiver or Upwork you can hire but like the previous points they all take time and money you wouldn’t need to spend if you just started from scratch.
+Yes, there are services you can use to get rid of them, there are people on Fiver or Upwork you can hire but like the previous points they all take time and money you wouldn’t need to spend if you just started from scratch.

 Site Migrations Are A Mess

 If you’ve ever migrated a website, you know exactly what I’m talking about.
 If you’re not, imagine moving a machine part by part while it keeps running.
 Site migrations are a huge PITA and to be avoided at all costs.
 At least for dynamic websites, static websites can in most cases just be built/uploaded somewhere without problems (and often for free).
 It’s another underestimated advantage of static websites.

 It’s the reason why many people decide to not move their websites, even if they’re not changing owners.
 It’s also why so many experts recommend you to get started on a decent host from day one instead of choosing the cheapest one you can find with the intention of moving it over once you get more visitors, only to stay at the cheap host because you’re too afraid to move it and just deal with the downtime because the host can’t handle the traffic (TRUE STORY).
 It’s a very sad movie.

 A good way to avoid much hassle when migrating websites is to run them in Docker containers on a VPS, it’ll give you the opportunity to just copy the containers over to a new VPS without exporting DBs and copy file by file over to the new host.